vash2695/StreamAssistCC/README.md

 * Wake Word skip: Add some way to skip the wake word phase on follow up interactions
    * Could be implemented with a function call or just enabled for all interactions with a toggle in config
    * Must also skip intent with closing phrases like Thank You, Nevermind, That is all, Stop, etc. so the LLM doesn't get prompted needlessly
-   * *Current roadblock is finding a way to make the integration aware of exactly when TTS playback has ended for the most recent interaction.
-Without this, the STT phase would initiate before TTS playback ends, so the user would not have the opportunity to make a request in time.*
+   * Successfully implemented a way to make the TTS sensor accurately reflect the TTS playback state
+   * *Current roadblock is finding a way to find a way to skip the next wake phase after tts-end.*
 * Globally continued conversations: Add the option to pass conversation IDs across all integration entries
    * This would require the integration to also provide updated area and device information
 * Expose more of the integration to automations